Web hosting for developers: in search of the best provider

 Simply put, Hostinger is a powerful and easy to manage provider.
 Tools like hPanel, GIT access, and backups make sure that your experience with the provider is smooth as butter.

-Looking at the plans now, it appears that Hostinger has 3 shared hosting options with prices between $1.39/mo and $4.99/mo.
-However, if these seem to be what you’re looking for, Hostinger also has VPS hosting for as little as $3.95/mo, which is easier to scale.
+Looking at the plans now, it appears that Hostinger has 2 shared and 1 cloud hosting option with prices between $2.59/month and $9.99/month.
+However, if these seem to be what you’re looking for, Hostinger also has VPS hosting for as little as $2.99/mo, which is easier to scale.

 Getting back to shared hosting plans, all of them include free SSL, DNS management, email account, GIT access, and access management.

-- Upon upgrade to the Premium or Business plans, bandwidth and emails become unlimited (or rather, reasonably unlimited.)
+- With the Premium ($2.59/month) or Business ($4.99/month) plans, you get unlimited email addresses and bandwidth.
 You will also get SSH access and a free domain, making it a great pick for small-to-medium projects.

 If you’d like the most for the least, consider the Premium plan.
 It offers 100GB storage, GIT, and SSH access, as well as a free domain.
 With this plan, you won’t have any extra expenses, and by committing for 4 years, the total will only be $124.32.